-File bundles are used to include public keys for internal PKIs (Public Key Infrastructure certificates) as well as config files.
-File bundles are always centrally managed and automatically versioned on change.
+File bundles are used to include public keys for internal PKIs (Public Key Infrastructure certificates) and override configuration files.
+File bundles are always centrally managed and automatically versioned.

 If certificates are included, they are implicitly trusted by the image without any need to perform any additional actions after pulling the image.